Hudson Hornet: 1954

-Hudson's board of directors approved a merger with Nash-Kelvinator on 14 January 1954.
+Although the Hornet's redesign positioned it on par with its contemporaries in terms of looks and style, it came too late to boost sales.
+Hudson's financial difficulties were overshadowed by negotiations about a merger with Nash-Kelvinator to form American Motors Corporation.
+Hudson's board of directors approved the merger on 14 January 1954.
 This was ratified by shareholders on 24 March 1954, thus forming the new American Motors Corporation on 1 May 1954.
-Further production of Hudson cars was to be in Nash's Kenosha, Wisconsin, with the last Detroit-built Hudson was built on 30 October 1954.
+Further production of Hudson cars was to be in Nash's Kenosha, Wisconsin, with the last Detroit-built Hudson being built on 30 October 1954.

 Hudson Hornet 1954 model year production of all body styles totaled 24,833.

+Customized hardtop

-A 1954 Hornet two-door hardtop was customized by Harold Du Charme of Grosse Pointe, Michigan, who was a large stockholder in the automaker.
-He did not like the redesign of the car and proposed changes to improve Hudson's flagging sales.
-Changes included a 2.5 in top chopping and channeling the midsection 4 in as well as repositioned headlamps in an egg-crate grille, twin hood scoops, extended rear fenders with Lincoln taillights, and a continental kit.
+A 1954 Hornet two-door hardtop was customized by Harold Du Charme of Grosse Pointe, Michigan, who was a major stockholder in the automaker.
+He disliked the redesign of the 1954 cars.
+He proposed changes to improve Hudson's flagging sales.
+Modifications included a 2.5 in top chopping and channeling the midsection 4 in as well as repositioned headlamps in an egg-crate grille, twin hood scoops, extended rear fenders with Lincoln taillights, and a continental kit.